 The words "to operate a school of architecture" first appeared in the BAC statement of purpose in 1965.
-In 1971, the BAC's certificate program received NAAB accreditation, and in 1979, the NAAB accredited the BAC to confer a Bachelor of Architecture.
+In 1971, the BAC's certificate program was accredited by the National Architectural Accrediting Board (NAAB).
+In 1979, the NAAB accredited the BAC to confer a Bachelor of Architecture.
 The interior design program at the BAC began in the 1980s.
 By 1996, the BAC was conferring master's degrees in both architecture and interior design.

 Degrees were added in design studies in 2004 and landscape architecture in 2007.
 In 2006, the BAC honored the advances in its educational programs by changing its name to Boston Architectural College.
-Today, the BAC's mission as a professional school is supported by NAAB, CIDA, LAAB, and NEASC accreditation.
+Today, the BAC's mission as a professional school is supported by NAAB, Counsel for Interior Design Accreditation (CIDA), Landscape Architecture Accreditation Board (LAAB), and the New England Association of Schools and Colleges (NEASC).

 As the school grew, the BAC expanded its campus with the purchase and renovation of 322 Newbury Street in 1987 and 951 Boylston Street in 2007.
 In 2009, the BAC boasted the largest faculty and student body of the New England architecture programs and one of the lowest costs.
-The class of 2009 had 100 graduates, and there were 170 graduates in the class of 2015.
 In 2014, the BAC celebrated its 125th anniversary.